Program Overview

 Expedited Admission Track

-The expedited admission track grants admission to qualified students without a master’s degree.
+The expedited admission track grants admission to highly qualified students without a master’s degree.
 Such students will begin graduate coursework in a C&IS master’s degree program and pursue their PhD without needing to reapply or transfer credits.
 Candidates may count as many as 24 master’s hours toward their doctoral degree.

 We encourage expedited track students to apply to receive their master’s degree when they have completed all of the requirements.
 Students must complete the requirements for master’s degree to be awarded a PhD.